Frøyland og Orstad Church

 Frøyland og Orstad Church (Frøyland og Orstad kyrkje) is a parish church of the Church of Norway in Klepp Municipality in Rogaland county, Norway.
 It is located in the village of Orstad.
 It is the church for the Frøyland og Orstad parish which is part of the Jæren prosti (deanery) in the Diocese of Stavanger.
-This parish is unique in Norway since it includes parts of two municipalities: Klepp and Time, encompassing the whole Kvernaland area.
+This parish is unique in Norway since it serves areas in two municipalities: Klepp and Time, encompassing the whole Kvernaland area.

 The white, concrete church was built in a rectangular style in 2008 using designs by the architects René de Groth, Erik Thesen, and Kolbjørn Jensen who are from the firm LINK signatur.
 The church seats about 630 people.